Simplify the Creation of Your Work Breakdown Structure

 - Use the WBS Dictionary to document the work to be performed in each work package.
 WBS Director captures all top-down planning elements, including duration, effort and cost for each work package.
 It also helps you roll the planning numbers to the higher levels of the structure.

-Create a schedule to support the WBS Work Packages
+A schedule to support the

 - Since WBS Director has already created your schedule framework for you, just complete the schedule through the bottom-up development of the activities.